dyfrad/portfolio_simulator/README.md

 ## Overview

 This is a personal, locally-run Streamlit-based web dashboard for simulating and analyzing investment portfolios.
 It allows interactive adjustments to portfolio weights, simulation parameters, and visualizations of results.
 The application supports features like inflation adjustment, Dollar-Cost Averaging (DCA), custom assets, backtesting, fees/taxes, rebalancing, stress scenarios, and report generation.
+Key use cases include setting custom tickers for flexibility and uploading CSV files tuned for Degiro transaction history to automatically compute current holdings, cost basis, and portfolio weights.

 Originally cloned from the private repository at `github.com/dyfrad/portfolio_simulator` for personal use.
 This project is not intended for open-source distribution or public sharing.
 All modifications and usage are for private financial planning purposes only.